 If a child runs away from school and is in the eye-line of adults, the adult should call after the child or try to talk to the child to persuade them to come back.
-Under no circumstances should a member of staff physically restrain or handle the child, unless the child is in imminent danger of hurting themselves or others e.g. running into the road.
+Staff who have not been trained should not physically restrain or handle the child, unless the child is in imminent danger of hurting themselves or others e.g. running into the road.
+Staff who have been trained in Team Teach should assess the situation and use guides to bring the child to safety.
+Only if absolutely necessary to keep the child safe and as a last resort, trained members of staff should use restraint.
 Adults should not run after the child as this could encourage the child to run further or into the road.
 Please see guidance on restrictive physical intervention guidelines.